Approximate Imitation Learning for Event-based Quadrotor Flight in Cluttered Environments: Appendix

-To validate our design choices, we conduct several ablation studies in simulation using the standard model, i.e., the event-based policy with access to state information.
-The evaluation environments are generated with a Poisson delta of 0.04.
-Our first ablation examines which components of the network should remain trainable during approximate IL, as summarized in Tab.~\ref{tab:train_ablation}.
+In this ablation, we examine which components of the network should remain trainable during approximate IL, as summarized in Tab.~\ref{tab:train_ablation}.
 In the default configuration, we fine-tune the \textit{Vector Encoder} and the \textit{Fusion Layer}, which leads to the longest mean flight distance before a crash.
 When all parameters of the action decoder are updated (Full Action Decoder), the policy still reaches \SI{94.1}{\meter} and maintains a high speed of \SI{9.14}{\meter\per\second}.
 Reducing further the number of trainable parameters, either by updating only the biases (Only Biases) or by updating only the final layer (Last Layer), results in slower flight speeds and significantly shorter flight distances, e.g., \SI{46.67}{\meter} when updating only the last layer.
 This degradation can be explained by the reduced adaptability of the policy that results from limiting the set of trainable parameters.
 Overall, the best performance is achieved when updating the \textit{Vector Encoder} and the \textit{Fusion Layer}, which suggests that there is an optimal trade-off between adapting the policy during the approximate IL phase and preserving the knowledge learned during the pretraining stage.
-To assess the effect of the quadrotor state observations, we ablate policies that receive varying levels of state information, as reported in Tab.~\ref{tab:state_ablation}.
-Naturally, providing full state information leads to the highest robustness with a success rate of 1.0.
-The removal of angular velocities (w/o Angular Vel.) has little impact, as the resulting policy still achieves a perfect success rate.
-In contrast, excluding translational velocities (w/o Transl.
-Vel.) reduces the success rate to 0.8 while increasing the mean flight speed to \SI{12.91}{\meter\per\second}, reflecting the difficulty in controlling the speed without absolute velocity observations.
-The differing impact of removing angular versus translational velocities can be explained by the ability of the event camera to infer rotational motion through its high temporal resolution, whereas the absolute scale information required to estimate translational velocity is inherently missing in monocular sensing.
-When both angular and translational velocities are removed (w/o Vel.), the success rate drops further to 0.7, approaching the performance obtained without any state information (w/o State), which reaches 0.5.